 With your new-found body self-awareness, watch how people move, how they stand.
 And vow to be relaxed, straight and neutral, so you at least appear to have no issues!
 By virtue of doing this, you will notice a change!
 Understanding your body and keeping it in a good posture will improve your demeanor.

 This neutral, well supported but relaxed posture applies to your standing posture.
 It also applies to your walking posture and your sitting posture.
 Nothing helps improve your posture like learning Yoga postures.
-Good posture, balance and strength are all benefits of Yoga.
-See Improving Your Body Balance is Improving Your Life Balance.
+Good posture, body balance and strength are all benefits of Yoga.

 Using just the right amount of force to propel you forward in walking and running, yet exert the minimal effort will take practice.
 Keeping your knees in a micro-bent position and engaging your muscles to use your knees as shock absorbers is key.
 Only your body self-awareness through your body’s intuition will tell you when you have it right.
 Listen to your Body Window at all times.
 Understanding your Body Window messages takes practice.